Bardeen-Cooper-Schrieffer State Representation and Pairing in the Fermionic Tonks-Girardeau Gas: Abstract

 \section{Abstract}

-We introduce an alternative expression for the ground state wave function of the fermionic Tonks-Girardeau gas.
-Our wave function is constructed based on the occupation numbers and natural orbitals of the one-body density matrix.
-We demonstrate that the newly found wave function describes the ground state of the fermionic Tonks-Girardeau gas under any external potential.By expressing the proposed wave function in the framework of second quantization, we show that the ground state of the fermionic Tonks-Girardeau gas is a number-conserving Bardeen-Cooper-Schrieffer (BCS) state.
-We provide explicit expressions for the corresponding coefficients that describe the fermionic Tonks-Girardeau gas as a number-conserving BCS state.
-Additionally, the suitable form of the proposed wave function in second quantization allows us to derive the necessary expectation values to experimentally detect pairing in the fermionic Tonks-Girardeau gas.
-With this, we prove and show how to detect that the fermionic Tonks-Girardeau gas not only exhibits non-trivial quantum correlations but is also a paired state.
+We demonstrate that the ground state of the fermionic Tonks-Girardeau gas is a number-conserving Bardeen-Cooper-Schrieffer (BCS) state.
+This offers a compelling new perspective on describing the ground state wave function of the fermionic Tonks-Girardeau gas, enabling a complete description in second quantization.
+The proposed wave function is constructed based on the occupation numbers and natural orbitals of the one-body density matrix and is valid under any external potential.
+Specifically, we provide the exact coefficients that allow to describe the fermionic Tonks-Girardeau gas as a number-conserving BCS state.
+Furthermore, the proposed wave function's form in second quantization allows us to derive the necessary expectation values to detect pairing in the fermionic Tonks-Girardeau gas.
+Through this approach, we demonstrate and show how to detect that the fermionic Tonks-Girardeau gas not only exhibits non-trivial quantum correlations but is also a paired state.

 \textbf{Introduction.} One-dimensional fermionic and bosonic systems are of particular interest due to their pronounced quantum effects and mathematical tractability, which aid in the development and validation of theoretical models~\cite{sutherland2004beautiful}.
 Ultracold gases serve as a platform for studying one-dimensional quantum many-body systems with short-range interactions~\cite{Lewenstein_2007}.
-Such one-dimensional systems have already been experimentally realized using confinement in quasi-1D (highly elongated) harmonic traps~\cite{Greiner2001,Gorlitz2001,HallerNägerl09,KaoLev21}.
+Such one-dimensional systems have already been experimentally realized using confinement in quasi-1D (highly elongated) harmonic traps~\cite{Greiner2001,Gorlitz2001,HallerNägerl09,KaoLev21,Zurn2012,Wenz_2013}.
 At the same time, the interaction between particles can be precisely controlled and tuned~\cite{GrangerBlume}.